IMPORTANT – if you learned about KohFounders via a referral, social media or other means outside of AngelList please note it in your application.

 - Invest in mission driven entrepreneurs.
 I ask about their life stories and how their experiences have led them to want to solve this problem.
 The difference at the earliest stages between those who succeed and those who fail can often be attributed to tenacity and scrappiness.

 - Invest in entrepreneurs with chips on their shoulders.
 I initially started investing outside of the Bay Area as I believed that other ecosystems (such as LA, Chicago and NY at first) would develop and would not be as competitive from a capital perspective and I could do real diligence.
 I was correct on these points (in fact the Bay Area has more capital invested in it than the next 7 markets combined) but an unintentional added benefit I saw was that these entrepreneurs also had a chip on their shoulder.
 They perceived that this was their only shot to build a company and wouldn’t accept failure as an outcome.
-As an aside I have also found this thinking in non pedigreed founders and those with non traditional backgrounds (2/3 of my founding teams have a minority, immigrant or woman founder).

 - Invest with conviction.
 When you look at historical returns of venture as an asset class, the overall numbers are not good.
 Returns tend to be skewed to a few firms and partners.
 Given I have been fortunate to have worked with both great and not so great investors, I have found the great ones tend to not care about social proof.

 - Invest early and at reasonable valuations.
-Given I don’t look for social proof (and as mentioned above I am often the first investor), I invest in early stage rounds (angel, pre seed, seed) where valuations are much more attractive.
+Given I don’t look for social proof (and as mentioned above I am often the first investor), I invest in early stage rounds (formation, angel, pre seed, seed) where valuations are much more attractive.
 While every investment I make I believe has an opportunity to be a unicorn, the data shows that the vast majority of venture backed exits are less than $100 million (95%+).
 Thus entry price matters (and frankly matters even more in a syndicate since you are backing individual investments I am making and not investing in a fund where one outlier can make up for all the losses).

 - Invest in companies that can generate revenue early.
 Historically 75%+ of my companies have been b2b or b2b2c.
 In general, I tend not to invest in audience or eyeball plays (eg catching lightning in a bottle).
 Revenue solves a lot of problems.